 Fortunately, there is lots of good news in the burgeoning sustainability sector today, as illustrated by the following ten ESG trends to watch right now.

 1. Increased corporate awareness and investment in ESG efforts

-As we turn the page of the first global pandemic in almost a century, bringing social justice issues front and center, more businesses are likely to implement stronger ESG policies and we can expect to see socially conscious investing continue to rise at an accelerated pace.
+As we turn the page of the first global pandemic in almost a century, bringing social justice issues front and center is an essential ESG trends and more businesses are likely to implement stronger ESG policies and we can expect to see socially conscious investing continue to rise at an accelerated pace.

 2. Outperformance and growth for ESG investments in capital markets